davis0119/Sell-Bell/README.md

 - / | splash page, explanation of product
 - /login | login, signup page
 - /profile/< username > | username's profile page with their bells and rings
+- /bell | page with all the posted srervices
+- /ring | page with all the requested services
 - /random | random fact and random post

 ## design considerations, code structure